 Warranties.

 The Service.
-With respect to the Service, the Contractor warrants as follows:
+With respect to the Service, the Contractor shall pass through all standard warranties and guarantees which warrants as follows:

 If the Service was offered to the State by the Contractor as a result of a special procurement request or a request for proposal, the Service shall be fit for the particular purposes specified in the request.
 The Contractor possesses superior knowledge, with respect to the Service, and is aware that the State is relying on its skill and judgment in providing the Service.